Armenia in the Eurovision Song Contest 2007: Semi-finals

 The two semi-finals took place on 23 and 24 February 2007.
 In each semi-final ten entries competed and three qualified to the final.
 A professional jury first selected two songs to advance.
 The remaining eight entries then faced a public televote which determined an additional qualifier.
-Following the second semi-final, "Colour of My Tears" performed by Arina Hovhannisyan was announced to have received a jury wildcard and also qualified to the final.
+Following the second semi-final, "Carry Me In" performed by Meri Voskanyan was announced to have received a jury wildcard and also qualified to the final.